juanmanuelrogado/poc-springboot/README.md

 ## Introduction

-Proof of Concept for using a Spring Boot service as a bridge to calling Liferay Headless APIs, in a LXC scope, and using OAuth2 Authorization with PCKE flow.
+Proof of Concept to use a Spring Boot service as a bridge to call Liferay Headless APIs, in a LXC scope, using OAuth2 Authorization with PCKE flow.

 The use case will be some web or mobile app getting an OAuth2 access token for a logged user, and calling a Spring Boot service, which will call the Liferay APIs propagating the access token.

-For this PoC we won't implement the web client, using Postman for the original request instead (Postman collection included).
+For this PoC we won't implement the web client, but will use Postman for the original request instead.

 ## Install
 ### Checkout the project: